msgpack-rpc/msgpack-rpc/spec.md

 ## Step 3: Multiple Transports

-The implementation should support multiple transports like TCP, UDP, UNIX domain socket if possible.
+The implementation should support multiple transports like TCP, UDP, or UNIX domain sockets, if possible.

 # Server Implementation Details

-There're many choices on server architectures (e.g. single-threaded, event-based, multi-threaded, SEDA, etc).
-If depends on the library implementation.
+There are many choices on server architectures (e.g. single-threaded, event-based, multi-threaded, SEDA, etc).
+The implementation may choose one freely.